Preserving linear invariants in ensemble filtering methods: Background on ensemble transport methods

 \subsection{Overview of triangular transport methods}

-We start by recalling some introductory elements on triangular transport methods \citep{marzouk2016sampling}.
+We next recall some introductory elements on \emph{triangular} transport methods \citep{marzouk2016sampling}.
 Given a target distribution with density $\pdf{}: \real{m} \to \real{}$, it is helpful to describe it as the transformation of a simpler reference distribution with density $\eta: \real{m} \to \real{}$ by a map $\smap \colon \real{m} \to \real{m}$.
 A bijective and differentiable map $\smap$ that transforms the distribution $\pdf{}$ into $\eta{}$ is called a transport map, and we say that $\smap$ ``pushes forward'' $\pdf{}$ to $\eta$, denoted $\smappush \pdf{} = \eta$ \citep{marzouk2016sampling}.
 The formula for the push-forward distribution $\smappush \pdf{}$ corresponds to the classical change of variables in multivariate calculus:

-The perspective of transport maps is appealing for sampling purposes as i.i.d.\ samples $\{\iup{\z} \}$ from $\eta$ get mapped to i.i.d. samples $\{\smap(\iup{\z}) \}$ from $\pdf{}$ \citep{marzouk2016sampling}.
+Transport maps are appealing for sampling as i.i.d.\ samples $\{\iup{\z} \}$ from $\eta$ get mapped to i.i.d. samples $\{\smap(\iup{\z}) \}$ from $\pdf{}$; see \citep{marzouk2016sampling}.
 Building such transformations $\smap$ is the core topic of measure transport theory \citep{marzouk2016sampling}, classically viewed through the perspective of cost minimization \citep{villani2009optimal, peyre2019computational}.
 In this work, we take a different perspective and focus on transformations with appealing properties for Bayesian inference.
 Specifically, we are interested in transport maps tailored for sampling from the conditionals of a joint distribution.
-In the context of the analysis step of the filtering problem discussed in Section \ref{sec:filtering}, we have samples from the joint forecast distribution $\pdf{(\Y_t, \X_t) \given \y_{1:t-1}^{\star}}$ and seek to generate samples from the filtering distribution $\pdf{\X_t \given \y_{1:t}^{\star}}$.
-Among the transport maps pushing forward $\pdf{}$ to $\eta$, we consider the \kr \citep{rosenblatt1952remarks} defined as the unique lower triangular and strictly increasing transformation $\smap \colon \real{m} \to \real{m}$ to facilitate conditional sampling: